valtrix/pulpino/README.md

 This script will read the `ips_lists.txt` file and update to the versions specified in there.
 You can choose specific commits, tags or branches.

+[SRC]
+After fetching all the IPs, run the following script to apply the patches which are required to run STING on PULPino test bench

+    ./patch-ips.sh

 ## Documentation